devinsmith/w3m/README.md

-w3m: terminal-based web browser & pager
+w3s: terminal-based web browser & pages
 =======================================

 This repository is for the continued development of the w3m web browser and pager, since upstream seems to have died down.
 It is based on w3m 0.5.3, released 2011-01-15.

-w3m is ideal for browsing content-focused websites where the clutter displayed by graphical web browsers gets in the way of the actual content.
+w3s is ideal for browsing content-focused websites where the clutter displayed by graphical web browsers gets in the way of the actual content.